bitly/oauth2_proxy/README.md

 ### OpenID Connect Provider

 OpenID Connect is a spec for OAUTH 2.0 + identity that is implemented by many major providers and several open source projects.

+#### CoreOS Dex
 This provider was originally built against CoreOS Dex and we will use it as an example.

 1. Launch a Dex instance using the [getting started guide](https://github.com/coreos/dex/blob/master/Documentation/getting-started.md).
 2. Setup oauth2_proxy with the correct provider and using the default ports and callbacks.